 At the present time, about a third of all marriages end in divorce.
-It is an extremely upsetting and distressing time, with often both sides feeling bitter and angry; marriage difficulties bring out the worst in most of us.
+It is an extremely upsetting and distressing time, with both sides often feeling bitter and angry; marriage challenges bring out the worst in most of us.

-For that reason, if you are experiencing marriage difficulties, it’s really important to try to keep discussions polite and constructive between you and your husband or wife.
+For that reason, if you are experiencing marriage difficulties, it’s really important to try to keep discussions civil and constructive between you and your husband or wife.

-Here at Cozens-Hardy, our experienced team is able to provide you with this basic advice through our fixed fee interview, which costs £95 plus VAT.
+Here at Cozens-Hardy, our experienced team of divorce lawyers are able to provide you with initial information and advice through our fixed fee interview, which costs £110 plus VAT.

-‘Mediation’ is an alternative way for couples to agree the arrangement about children and money.
+‘Mediation’ is an alternative way for couples to agree the arrangement about children and finances.
 Usually a mediation service will offer you and your husband or wife a series of meetings with a trained mediator.
+We can arrange a referral to mediation on your behalf.
 In these meetings you can talk about arrangements for the children and money and see whether you can reach any agreement.
-If you can, a note will be made of the agreement, and you will both be able to have it checked by a solicitor, before it is made binding.
-If this approach interests you, do consider the ‘Collaborative’ approach, details of which can be found on our Collaborative Law Fact Sheet.
+If you can, following advice from your solicitor it can be made legally binding.
+It is worth considering the ‘Collaborative’ approach, details of which can be found on our collaborative-law page.

-If, after full consideration, you feel that you wish to end the marriage, then a divorce is necessary as the only legal way to achieve this.
+If, after full consideration, you feel that you wish to end the marriage, then a divorce is necessary as the only way to achieve a legally binding financial settlement.
 To obtain a divorce you must establish that the marriage has irretrievably broken down.